How Home Insurance Premiums Are Calculated

 How does where you live affect your home insurance premium?

-Location, location, location.
-Your address can make a big difference.
-Using your postal code, insurance companies can track claims made in that location and use the information to determine the likelihood of a claim occurring.
-They can then adjust premiums based on past experience in your neighbourhood.
+Your address can make a big difference when it comes to your home insurance premium.
+Using your postal code, insurance companies can track claims made in your area and use that information to determine the likelihood of future claims.
 If you live in an area with a high incidence of break-ins or vandalism, for example, your rate could be higher than what you would pay in an area where those things are rare.

 Is your home near a fire station or hydrant?

-How close you are to a fire station is another indicator used to adjust premiums.
+How close you are to a fire station is another factor insurance companies consider when calculating home insurance premiums.
 Fire is a major concern, so it’s an advantage to live near a hydrant or station.
 The closer you are, the better the chances of saving your property in the event of fire.
 In urban areas, proximity usually isn’t a problem.
 But in more remote or rural areas, the distance may be greater, influencing the cost of insurance.

 Does the age of the structure affect home insurance premiums?

 As a building ages, the risk associated with it increases and so does the premium.
-As the overall infrastructure wears down, there is a higher risk of a faulty/leaky pipe (potential for water damage claims increases, etc.).
-Newer homes generally pay lower premiums and they increase as the homes age.
-It’s worth noting that if you make updates and renovations (like replacing a roof), the effect of the building aging decreases.
+For example, as the overall infrastructure wears down, there is a higher risk of things like a roof leaking after a heavy rainstorm that could increase the potential for water damage claims.

 Does the heating system affect the cost of home insurance?